What Is a Criminal Justice Degree in the US?

 Learn more about criminology and crime-fighting degree options at US universities.

 If you are an international student who dreams of making the world more just or safe, the United States has some of the best criminology and criminal justice programs available.
 But what’s the difference between the two areas of study, and which has better career options for you?
-Let’s take a closer look at criminology and criminal justice programs to better understand how they compare — and learn which option aligns best with your future goals.
+Let’s take a closer look to better understand how they compare — and learn which option aligns best with your future goals.

 How Are Criminology and Criminal Justice Programs Similar at US Universities?

-Criminology and criminal justice programs overlap and influence each other at many universities, and afterward on the job market.
-Many programs at universities and colleges across the United States combine criminology and criminal justice into a single degree option, especially at the undergraduate level.
-For instance, the University of South Carolina (UofSC) offers a BA in Criminology and Criminal Justice.
+These types of degree programs overlap and influence each other at many universities, and afterward on the job market.
+Many universities and colleges across the United States combine the two into a single degree option, especially at the undergraduate level.

-Perhaps the best question before choosing either criminology or criminal justice is whether you prefer thinking or doing.
-Of course, there is a fair share of both in each degree option, but criminology focuses more on the study of crime and may lead to a research-focused career (e.g., academics, professors, etc.).
-In contrast, criminal justice majors become hands-on participants within the criminal justice system (e.g., law enforcement officers, social workers, etc.).
+Perhaps the best question before choosing either degree program is whether you prefer thinking or doing.
+Of course, there is a fair share of both in each option, but criminology focuses more on the study of crime and may lead to a research-focused career (e.g., academics, professors, etc.).
+In contrast, criminal justice majors become hands-on practitioners (e.g., law enforcement officers, social workers, etc.).

-Students choosing criminal justice and criminology majors in the United States have a variety of opportunities to apply their degrees in research-based and real-world careers.
+Students choosing these types of majors in the United States have a variety of opportunities to apply their degrees in research-based and real-world careers.
 As mentioned above, many become police or federal law officers, and others become forensic psychologists, victim advocates, data scientists, lawyers, and even college professors.
 There are several ways to use a degree in either study area, with job options beginning in academia and ending on the streets fighting crime face-to-face.

-Beyond career options and work environments, criminal justice and criminology degrees may appeal to students for altruistic reasons, such as a sense of civic duty or a desire to make the world safer.
-Many criminology and criminal justice majors work in youth services, nonprofit programs, and community organizations, while others work as detectives, anti-terrorism officers, and forensics specialists.
+Beyond career options and work environments, these degree programs may appeal to students for altruistic reasons, such as a sense of civic duty or a desire to make the world safer.
+Many qualified graduates work in youth services, nonprofit programs, and community organizations, while others work as detectives, anti-terrorism officers, and forensics specialists.

 Criminology and Criminal Justice Curriculum at US Universities